egandro/proxmox-cpu-affinity/BENCHMARK.md

 **NON Production Servers only** Scripts are going to delete VMs and Templates.
 No questions asked.

+Constraint: Your Proxmox must be able to give a VM on vmbr0 an IP via DHCP.

 ```bash
 git clone https://github.com/egandro/proxmox-cpu-affinity
 cd proxmox-cpu-affinity